-The Kentfield Fire Protection District's financial position continues to be sufficient to maintain a high level of service to its constituents.
-The District's financial planning and fiscal forecast continues to be based on sound and conservative calculations of economic trends.
+The Kentfield Fire Protection District's financial position continues to be sufficient to maintain a high-level of service to its constituents.
+The District's financial planning and fiscal forecast is based upon sound and conservative calculations of economic trends.
+Economists are adjusting their forecasts to reflect more challenging times ahead; unemployment is expected to rise and interest rates are expected to remain relatively high with inflation lingering into 2024.
+While many economists see a recession as likely, the severity will depend on whether the Federal Reserve is able to curb inflation without having to resort to further aggressive rate hikes.